Robert J. Schneider

 Lana thought for a moment then asked, "So, you accept the police conclusion of what happened but you want to hire a detective to, to perhaps find out why your father killed your mother?"

 "Maybe it was just an accident?"

 Michael quickly answered, "I believe that it was an accident.
 But he definitely did hit her.
 Slapped her most likely, very hard on the jaw.
 She fell back and struck her head on the coffee table.
-The blow from the coffee table is what killed her according to the autopsy.
+The blow from the corner of the table is what killed her according to the autopsy.
 It seems that after my father realized my mother was dead he went up to his room, got a handgun, came back down to the living room and shot himself in the head.
 What I want to know is why my father hit my mother?
 I never saw him strike her, ever."

 "Were you close to your parents?"

 "I thought so.
 I didn't live with them, not since I graduated college and started working in Manhattan almost twenty years ago.
 I'm a partner in a wine distribution business.
 I talked with my parents at least a couple times a month and visited them at least once a month.
 We got along well.
 In fact, I spoke to them just two days before the, err, the tragedy.
 Nothing seemed wrong."

 So, Monica was right thought Lana.
 "Any other close relatives?"